How to manage a systemd timer

 Triggers: ● cache-prune.service

-Timer units do not support a live reload path.
-A command such as sudo systemctl reload cache-prune.timer fails with Failed to reload cache-prune.timer: Job type reload is not applicable for unit cache-prune.timer.
+sudo systemctl reload cache-prune.timer fails with Failed to reload cache-prune.timer: Job type reload is not applicable for unit cache-prune.timer. because timer units do not provide a reload action.

-6. Enable and start the timer immediately when it should begin waiting now and on later boots.
+7. Enable the timer and start it immediately when it should wait now and return after reboot.

 $ sudo systemctl enable --now cache-prune.timer